project-sunbird/project-sunbird.github.io/pages/developer-docs/server-installation/configuring_installer.md

 ## Configuring the Installer

 * Update the configuration parameters in the `config` file.
+The config file is a YAML file.

 The configuration parameters are explained in the following table: